 Research the causes of these more general types of symptom:

 Research the causes of related medical symptoms such as:

 Research the causes of these symptoms that are similar to, or related to, the symptom Numb thigh:

 During a consultation, your doctor will use various techniques to assess the symptom: Numb thigh.
 These will include a physical examination and possibly diagnostic tests.
 (Note: A physical exam is always done, diagnostic tests may or may not be performed depending on the suspected condition) Your doctor will ask several questions when assessing your condition.
 It is important to openly share any pertinent information to help your doctor make an accurate diagnosis.

 It is also very important to bring an up-to-date list of all of your all medical conditions, medications including dosages, and names of numbers of any specialist you see.

 Create your printable checklist here.

-RLS sleep disorder causing night-time leg sensations often misdiagnosed: A common but relatively unknown sleep-related disorder called Restless Leg Syndrome (RLS) is often misdiagnosed....read more »
+RLS sleep disorder causing night-time leg sensations often misdiagnosed: A common but relatively unknown sleep-related disorder called Restless Leg Syndrome (RLS) is often misdiagnosed.
+The typical symptoms are night-time tingling, crawling, or...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: